 The Produce Supply Chain

-Dana Yost, Director of Resource Strategy for St. Mary’s Food Bank Alliance, and a panel of food bank sourcing experts will lead this interactive discussion focused on all aspects of produce sourcing.
+Dana Yost, Director of Resource Strategy for St. Mary’s Food Bank Alliance will lead this interactive discussion focused on all aspects of produce sourcing.
 This workshop will include panelist insights and Q & A about the challenges, opportunities, and collaborative efforts that are now underway to source and deliver more fresh produce to food bank clients.

 Terri Shoemaker, Director of Development and Marketing at the Association of Arizona Food Banks, will take you through everything from giving trends in the US through how people are most likely to donate to your organization.
 In this interactive workshop, Terri will also give you a peek into the neuroscience behind how we give and why, and leave attendees with practical resources and tips to take back put to use.

 Nicolas de la Fuente, Isabel Garcia, Richard Crews and Viviana Reyes from Cultivate South Phoenix (CUSP) will share with us innovative solutions to food access challenges.
 Highlighting the work of CUSP and their initiative, Spaces of Opportunity, attendees will learn about various approaches to help food insecure communities gain consistent access to healthy and nutritious food.

 Sam Richard, Executive Director of PACFO, and David Martinez III, Advocacy & Outreach Specialist for St. Mary’s Food Bank Alliance, will co-present a discussion around Arizona and food bank advocacy.
 This session will outline the ways in which organizations can legally engage their stakeholders in education, advocacy and lobbying activities related to policy.